FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 More complex rules can be written under a `<fieldRef>` that reference the values of other fields or the state variables of actors.
-Rules can be quite dynamic.
+Rules can be dynamic.
 For example, a market might reject orders with limit price outside a band of some differential above or below the last sale price.